lichen-community-systems/Flocking/README.md

 Flocking is an early prototype.
 It has bugs, it's growing fast, and help is welcome and appreciated.

 ### Short Term To Dos###
- * Declarative scheduling and composition
  * More unit generators!
-   * ADSR envelopes
+   * ADSR and other envelopes
-   * Dynamics processor (compressor/limiter)
+   * Dynamics processors (compressor/limiter)
+   * Lots more
+ * Full multichannel support and channel expansion
+ * The ability to connect one unit generator to multiple inputs
+ * Sample-accurate scheduling
+ * Major improvements to the Demo Playground/IDE
+ * MediaStream-based audio input
  * The ability to record sessions and export an audio file from your browser

 Using Flocking
 --------------

-At the moment, there are four key concepts in Flocking: Unit Generators (ugens), Synths, SynthDefs, and the Environment.
+At the moment, there are a handful of key concepts in Flocking: Unit Generators (ugens), Synths, SynthDefs, Schedulers, and the Environment.

 **Unit Generators** are the basic building blocks of synthesis.
 They have multiple inputs and a single output buffer, and they do the primary work of generating or processing audio signals in Flocking.
 A unit generator can be wired up as an